 Why the three instruments

-Job Satisfaction Survey (JSS) is an instrument hat has been tried and used during which it underwent many transitions and reformations that have aided in improving the efficiency of its usage and making it reliable for situations like this one of Walden sports.
-This instrument can measure employee morale and satisfaction that affect the operations of the organizations which in turn affect the relationships between the companies and their employees.
+Job Satisfaction Survey (JSS) is an instrument that has been tried and used during which it underwent many transitions and reformations that have aided in improving the efficiency of its usage and making it reliable for situations like this one of Walden sports.
+This instrument can measure employee morale and satisfaction that affect the operations of the organizations, which in turn affect the relationships between the companies and their employees.
 The classes of variables that can be tested by this instrument include the personal reactions of the employees to their jobs and work on large scale, usually an effective reaction.

 The preparedness of an individual to respond to a job positively to an enriched job and the degree to which the jobs are delegated to the employees with the aim of enhancing their motivation.
 This instrument, therefore, relies on the theory of how work affects an employees' motivation.
 The other two tools are more of specific to their objective hence they deem effective for their usage in the determination of the variable that they test and can, therefore, complement Job diagnostic survey.